mishushakov/dialogflow-web-v2/README.md

 The development of this project was made possible by [me](https://linkedin.com/in/mishushakov).
 You can hire me or [send me some snacks](https://paypal.me/mishushakov)

+If you have any questions, feel free to send me a [message](https://i.ushakov.co/#contact)

 ## Features and Benefits

 - Progressive Web App (100/100 Lighthouse score)